cardano-scaling/hydra/docs/docs/configuration.md

 <!-- TODO: this part below feels a bit odd here, rather move to API or how-to? -->

 While the `hydra-node` needs to pay fees for protocol transactions, any wallet can be used to commit **funds** into an `initializing` Hydra head.
 The `hydra-node` provides an HTTP endpoint at `/commit`, allowing you to specify either:
- - A set of `UTXO` outputs to commit (belonging to public keys), or
+ - A set of `UTxO` outputs to commit (belonging to public keys), or
- - A _blueprint_ transaction along with the `UTXO` that resolves it.
+ - A _blueprint_ transaction along with the `UTxO` that resolves it.

 This endpoint returns a commit transaction, which is balanced, and all fees are paid by the `hydra-node`.
 The integrated wallet must sign and submit this transaction to the Cardano network.
 See the [API documentation](pathname:///api-reference/#operation-publish-/commit) for details.

-If using your own UTXO to commit to a head, send the appropriate JSON representation of the said UTXO to the `/commit` API endpoint.
+If using your own UTxO to commit to a head, send the appropriate JSON representation of the said UTxO to the `/commit` API endpoint.
 Using a _blueprint_ transaction with `/commit` offers flexibility, as `hydra-node` adds necessary commit transaction data without removing additional information specified in the blueprint transaction (eg, reference inputs, redeemers, validity ranges).

 > Note: Outputs of a blueprint transaction are not considered — only inputs are used to commit funds to the head.
 The `hydra-node` will also **ignore** any minting or burning specified in the blueprint transaction.